 Lastly, always focus on your child.
 It is beneficial for you and your case if you never speak poorly about your ex-spouse in front of them, or allow them to hear any negative phone conversations.
 Additionally, court documents should also be kept hidden from children’s sight.

-In the past, family law judges were inclined to be quite traditional when handing down orders.
-Even if there was a great deal of evidence suggesting your child was being alienated, the court might still rule that it was in the best interest of the child for both parents to share decision-making power.
+Family law judges used to be extremely traditional when it came to issuing orders.
+Even if there was substantial proof that your child was being alienated, the court may nevertheless determine that it was in the child’s best interests for both parents to share decision-making power.

-If the estranged parent does not face legal repercussions, such as jail time or fines, family law judges are unlikely to put severe sanctions on that individual.
-Consequently, it is improbable that an out-of-control parent can be stopped without these type of consequences.
+If the estranged parent faces no legal consequences, such as jail time or fines, family law judges are unlikely to impose severe punishments on that individual.
+As a result, it is unlikely that an out-of-control parent can be stopped without such effects.

-If the court orders are broken during a dramatic situation, then the primary custody may be changed by force.
-Usually, it’s just a matter of time before the parent who is causing alienation becomes desperate and does something too drastic.
-If that happens, then the court might start to see that this parent is losing control and offer support.
+If court orders are violated in a serious scenario, primary custody may be changed by force.
+It’s usually just a matter of time before the parent causing the alienation feels desperate and does something dramatic.
+If this occurs, the court may notice that this parent is losing control and may give assistance.

 Conclusion